refinedev/refine/documentation/docs/guides-concepts/tables/index.md

 `useTable` has a search feature with `onSearch`.
 The search is done by using the `onSearch` function with `searchFormProps`.
 These feature enables you to easily connect form state to the table filters.

 `onSearch`: This function is triggered when the `searchFormProps.onFinish is called`.
-It receives the form values as the first argument and expectes a promise that returns a [`CrudFilters`][crudfilters] type.
+It receives the form values as the first argument and expects a promise that returns a [`CrudFilters`][crudfilters] type.
-`searchFormProps`: Has nessesary props for the form.
+`searchFormProps`: Has necessary props for the form.

 For example we can fetch posts with the title that contains the search value.